diku-dk/futhark-book/regular-flattening.rst

 The flattening rules that we shall introduce here allows the Futhark compiler to generate parallel kernels for various code block patterns.
-In contrast to the general concept of flattening as introduced by Blelloch :cite:`blelloch1994implementation`, Futhark applies a technique called *moderate flattening* :cite:`Henriksen:2017:FPF:3062341.3062354` that does not cover arbitrary nested parallelism, but which covers well many regular nested parallel patterns.
+In contrast to the general concept of flattening as introduced by Blelloch :cite:`blelloch1994implementation`, Futhark applies a technique called *moderate flattening* :cite:`Henriksen:2017:FPF:3062341.3062354`, which does not cover arbitrary nested parallelism, but which covers well many regular nested parallel patterns.
 We shall come back to the issue of flattening irregular nested parallelism in :ref:`irregular-flattening`.

-In essence, moderate flattening works by matching compositions of fused constructs against a number of flattening rules, which we shall describe in the following.
+In essence, moderate flattening works by matching compositions of fused constructs against a number of flattening rules, which we shall describe in the following subsections.
+The aim is to merge (i.e., flatten) nested parallel operations into sequences of parallel operations.
+Although, such flattening is often possible, in particular due to an integrated transformation called vectorisation, there are situations where choices needs to be made.
+In particular, when a map is nested on top of a loop, we may choose to parallelise the outer map and sequentialise the inner loop, which on the GPU will amount to all threads running sequential loops in parallel.
+An alternative, when possible, will be to interchange the outer map and the loop and then sequentialise the outer loop (on the host) and parallelise the inner map, which will then be executed multiple times.
+It turns out that Futhark can make some guesses about which strategy to pursue based on possible information about the sizes of the arrays.
+An extension to the static concept moderate flattening, Futhark also supports a notion of flattening that generates multiple versions of flattened code, guarded by parameters that may be autotuned to achieve good performance for a range of different data sets :cite:`ppopp19henriksen`.

+In the following we shall focus on the transformations performed by moderate flattening.

 Vectorisation
 ~~~~~~~~~~~~~